hdinkel/ELM-CPIB-2017/3-P53_basic_protocol_1.md

 has been associated, and finally the regular expression of the motif.

 > The "Logic" column indicates whether this motif is an example of a functional
-> (True Postive) or non-functional (False Postive) motif.
-This is ???
+> (True Positive, TP) or non-functional (False Positive, FP) motif.
+A TP
+> instance is an instance annotated with experimental evidence showing this
+> instance to be functional, whereas a FP is an instance with experimental
+> evidence hinting at a function, but after careful inspection our annotators
+> believe this instance to be non-functional.
+There are only rare cases of a
+> true negative (TN) instance, which is an annotated instance where experiments
+> have shown it to be non-functional.

 ## Browsing Motif information.

 ![](Figures/TP53_basic_protocol_1/doc_cyclin_page.png)
 **Figure TP53-BP1- 4** The motif details page for "DOC_CYCLIN_1".
-This page contains all of the manual annotation details for the DOC_CYCLIN_1 motif, as well as links to more details about motifs, links to external resources (pubmed, GO and PDB).
+This page contains all of the manual annotation details for the DOC_CYCLIN_1 motif, the biological background summarized from the scientific literature including links to the primary literature and to external resources (Pubmed (PMID:27899561), GeneOntology (PMID:27899567), PDB (PMID:12037327) and more).

 Step 4.
 Click on "DOC_CYCLIN_1" to navigate to the page with details about the "DOC_CYCLIN_1" motif (Fig TP53-BP1-4).
 This page contains a description of the